 St Augustine’s has been serving the people and community of Even Swindon for over 140 years.
 We are here in times of celebration and of sadness, and all are welcome here whether it is to one of our services, a community event or to find help or support.
 We aim to be a caring and inclusive community, and we would love you to come and join us.

 Worship & Faith at St Augustine’s

-- Messy Church is on the third Saturday of every month at 11am where we enjoy craft, stories, songs and share lunch together.
+- Messy Church is on the third Saturday of every month at 11am where we enjoy craft, stories, songs and share snacks together.